 Why Is My Heat Pump Blowing Cold Air?

-Common Reasons Your Heat Pump Is Blowing Cold Air
+5 Common Reasons Your Heat Pump Is Blowing Cold Air

-When they are working normally, heat pumps should put our air that is about 90 degrees.
+When they are working normally, heat pumps should put out air that is about 90 degrees.
 This is plenty warm enough to heat your home, but if the air feels cool or cold, there may be a problem with your heat pump.
 Here are the most common causes of cold air output during the winter:

-- A faulty or incorrectly set thermostat – Be sure the thermostat is set to heating mode and the desired temperature is correct.
+Be sure the thermostat is set to heating mode and the desired temperature is correct.
 If the thermostat has been reset, has faulty batteries, or is malfunctioning, it may put the heat pump into cooling mode.

-- Dirty coils – If your condenser coils outside are plugged up with dirt, leaves, grass, and other debris, the heat pump may not be able to absorb heat properly.
+If your condenser coils outside are plugged up with dirt, leaves, grass, and other debris, the heat pump may not be able to absorb heat properly.
 Likewise, if your evaporator coils are dirty, it will be harder to heat your home.

-- A faulty reversing valve – In order to switch from cooling mode to heating mode, the reversing valve must actuate to redirect refrigerant flow.
+In order to switch from cooling mode to heating mode, the reversing valve must actuate to redirect refrigerant flow.
 A reversing valve that has failed partially or completely will not allow the heating mode to work properly, if at all.

 Call Today for Heat Pump Services in DeLand & West Volusia County

-When your heat pump is giving you trouble, turn to our experts at Jacob Heating & Air Conditioning for fast, reliable heat pump services at fair prices.
+When your heat pump is giving you trouble, turn to our Jacob Heating & Air Conditioning experts for fast, reliable heat pump services at fair prices.
 We offer heat pump repairs, maintenance, installations, and more.
 No matter the problem, our team can find the cause quickly and offer the best solutions for your needs.
 Our company has been serving West Volusia County since 1921, and we offer top-quality service with friendly, certified technicians who are dedicated to your comfort.